SallaApp/oauth2-merchant/README.md

 }

 /**
- * The merchant complete the installation/authorization app workflow
+ * The merchant completes the installation/authorization app workflow
- * And the callback url have an authorization_code as parameter
+ * And the callback url has an authorization_code as a parameter
  * Let's exchange the authorization_code with access token */
 try {